 The Eskandari watershed, located west of Isfahan, serves as the study area.
-It covers approximately 1,649 $\rm km^2$ and lies between longitudes 50°20' to 50°30' E and latitudes 32°42' to 33°11' N. The watershed has an average elevation ranging from 2,130 to 2,626 meters above sea level.
+It covers approximately 1,649 km^2 and lies between longitudes 50°20' to 50°30' E and latitudes 32°42' to 33°11' N. The watershed has an average elevation ranging from 2,130 to 2,626 meters above sea level.
 The Pelasjan River, which originates in the Fereidon-Shahr highlands near Isfahan, flows through the Eskandari watershed and has an average annual discharge of approximately 131 million cubic meters.
 The region receives an average annual precipitation of 339 mm (Karimi and Talebi, 2023).
-The Pelasjan River is the second most important tributary of the Zayandeh roud watershed after the Zayandeh roud River itself.
-It joins the Zayandeh roud River near Ali-Abad Village, located upstream of the Zayandeh roud Dam.
+The Pelasjan River is the second most important tributary of the Zayandeh roud watershed after the Zayandeh roud River near Ali-Abad Village, located upstream of the Zayandeh roud Dam.
 The geographic location of the Eskandari watershed within Iran and the Isfahan province are shown in Fig. 1.